Facebook is buying UK’s Bloomsbury AI to ramp up natural language tech in London

 TechCrunch understands that the social network behemoth is acquiring London-based Bloomsbury AI, a startup that has built natural language processing (NLP) technology to help machines answer questions based on information gleaned from documents.
 According to sources, Facebook plans to deploy the company’s team and tech to work on combatting fake news and to tackle other content issues.

-Bloomsbury is an alumni of Entrepreneur First. the company builder that invests in technical and domain expertise talent and helps those individuals start companies.
+Bloomsbury is an alumni of Entrepreneur First, the company builder that invests in technical and domain expertise talent and helps those individuals start companies.
 The startup is also backed by Fly.VC, Seedcamp, IQ Capital, UCL Technology Fund, and the U.K. tax payer-funded London Co-investment Fund.

 William Tunstall-Pedoe, who was instrumental in the development of Amazon’s AI-powered digital assistant Alexa, is also an angel investor in Bloomsbury.